I swear by my life and my love of it that I will never live for the sake of another man, nor ask another man to live for mine.

 Atlas Shrugged

-After the big bank bail out a few years back I read Atlas Shrugged by Ann Rand.
-At the time I struggled to understand the balance between charity and individualism.
-As I read the story I saw the greed, the selfishness, the laziness of the general populace and the government in particular.
-I cheered as Dagny Taggart and Hank Rearden thumbed their nose at the man and fought to maintain their pride and ethics in the face of society that only valued them for the product of their work.
-The black and white between looters and producers with no gray, however life is nothing but gray with very little that is truly black and white.
-It is not an easy balance but I think I found it, at least for me.
+After the big bank bailout a few years back, I read Atlas Shrugged by Ayn Rand.
+At the time, I struggled to understand the balance between charity and individualism.
+As I read the story, I saw the greed, the selfishness, the laziness of the general populace and the government in particular.
+I cheered as Dagny Taggart and Hank Rearden thumbed their noses at the man and fought to maintain their pride and ethics in the face of society that only valued them for the product of their work.
+The black and white between looters and producers with no gray; however, life is nothing but gray with very little that is truly black and white.
+It is not an easy balance, but I think I found it, at least for me.

 Let us start at the beginning, what is charity.